Posted by NYPIRG on March 27, 2017 at 10:31 am

 Making public college more affordable is a great idea, not only for educating the next generation of workers, but the next generation of citizens as well.

-The plan proposes that the public college defer billing the student for the tuition, and the college does not receive the scholarship money until after the semester.
-If the student fails, the public college receives no income from the scholarship and must charge the student for the cost.
+Governor Cuomo’s desire to create a “free tuition” program at a reduced cost has cut out all students attending private colleges and all students who do not take at least 15 credits (which is more than currently considered to be “full time”) every semester.
+In addition, the plan proposes that the public college defer billing the student for the tuition, and the college does not receive the scholarship money until after the semester.
+Thus, if the student fails to maintain the Excelsior program’s standards, the public college receives no income from the scholarship and must charge the student for the cost.

 The governor also proposed cuts to programs that provide support to college students that come from educationally disadvantaged backgrounds.

 The Legislature now must deal with the governor’s plan.
 We can’t forget that the governor deserves credit for serving up a good idea, but it is now up to lawmakers to make it work.
 Here are a few steps that they can take:

 - Set up the Excelsior scholarships along the lines of the already-in-existence Tuition Assistance Program.
 Not only would that reduce bureaucratic costs, but would eliminate some of the weaknesses of the governor’s plan.
 And while they’re at it, try to help students in private colleges too.